git-moss/DrivenByMoss-Documentation/Novation/Novation-SLMkIII.md

 The Sequencer is mainly intended for Drum Sequencing but can also be used for instruments.
 A clip needs to be selected.
 Press one of the pads to play and select a note.
 Switch to step view with the Scene 1 button.
 In step view dis-/enable the steps by pressing the pads.
+Change the note length or create long notes by pressing a note pad, keep it pressed, wait a bit and then press a pad right to it.
 If a Drum Instrument is selected the steps are drawn in the color of the selected drum pad.

 * **Scene 1** - Toggle between note and step view